amayangu/A-Transformational-Unification-of-Quantum-Mechanics-and-General-Relativity/README.md

 # A-Transformational-Unification-of-Quantum-Mechanics-and-General-Relativity
-A Transformational Unification of Quantum Mechanics and General Relativity via the ∆∞Ο Framework by Alexander Ngu.
+A Transformational Unification of Quantum Mechanics and General Relativity via the ∆∞Ο Framework by Alexander Ngu & Amaya Odilon Kosso
+Abstract:
+We present a novel theoretical framework that unifies quantum mechanics and general relativity through a transformational principle encoded in the∆∞ Ο formalism.
+By treating both domains as manifestations of a shared transformation logic mediated by a Planck-scale parameter∞, we demonstrate their convergence at the Planck scale.
+The framework introduces a unified Lagrangian and transformation operator that consistently recovers known physical laws while predicting new phenomena such as modified uncertainty relations and emergent spacetime structures.
+Our approach resolves longstanding issues including the measurement problem, information paradox, and singularity formation, offering a computationally tractable and empirically grounded path toward a complete theory of quantum gravity.